Chase-Percy/cpdev/content/info/about.md

 is one of my other passions that I invest a lot of my time and attention.
 I'm laid back and easygoing, happily doing my own thing and living a simple and quiet life.

-Anyway, now for some more specific information below :)
+Anyway, now for some more specific information below :smile:

 {{< line >}}